BradleyMarie/libspd/README.md

 Additionally, the code in the `readers` directory can be used as a reference for working with the `SpdReader` class directly.

-It is expected that most clients will use either the `ReadEmissiveSpdFrom` or `ReadReflectiveSpdFrom` functions from the `readers` directory since it avoids the need for the client to work with any of the libSPD classes directly.
+It is expected that most clients will simply use either `ReadEmissiveSpdFrom` or `ReadReflectiveSpdFrom` and will avoid the added complexity of working with `SpdReader` or `ValidatingSpdReader` directly.

 ## Versioning